 The administrative level that coordinates and implements REDD+ in Kilosa and Lindi Rural is the village (kijiji).
 The seven villages studied by CIFOR-GCS are characterized in Table 14.2.
 In all of these villages, key informants identified the village government as the most important village decision-making body and indicated that the leader of the village government is elected.
 In some villages, all residents are invited to attend village government meetings, while only religious leaders are invited in other villages.
 Other important decision-making bodies mentioned by key informants are security committees, sub village committees and village land committees.
-We asked the women's focus groups about their perception of women's participation in community decision making and participation in forestuse decisions, rule making and monitoring at the village level.
-In both Kilosa and Lindi Rural districts, women participate in village decision making, but are less involved in forest-use decision making at the village level, even though they actively participate in forest activities on a weekly or even daily basis (Larson et al. in press).
+We asked the women's focus groups about their perception of women's participation in community decision making and participation in forest-use decisions, rule making and monitoring at the village level.
+In both Kilosa and Lindi Rural districts, women participate in village level, even though they actively participate in forest activities on a weekly or even daily basis (Larson et al. in press).

 Fuelwood collection and charcoal production undertaken by villagers is an important cause of deforestation and forest degradation in the area (Kajembe et al. 2013).
 Five of the villages report that they experienced a decrease in the forested area within village boundaries in the two years prior to our visit in 2010.
 All villages reported that the villagers were the cause of this change.
 Other causes listed are neighbors, forest fires and drought.
 Underlying drivers related to the decrease are lack of rules or lack of enforcement of existing rules, and the need for agricultural land.
-Three of the villages experienced a decrease in the forest quality over the same period, caused by villagers and neighbors.
+Three of the villagers and neighbors.
 Similar to deforestation, lack of rules and/or enforcement is listed as a key driving force.